 Demonstrating SoilCards to KALRO Kabete staff with range of expertise e.g. irrigation, agrochem, livestock.
 Great to involve students too! pic.twitter.com/RO7Ib9xZju— SoilCards (@soilcards) October 3, 2017

 We are currently looking for funding to continue developing SoilCards.
 Our trip has demonstrated demand for SoilCards, so we need to go back to the lab to refine our prototype and turn it into a fully functioning product.
 Ultimately our goal is for SoilCards to be a social enterprise which can sustain itself through sales of an ultra-affordable product.
-Please get in touch if you know of any funding opportunities!.
+Please get in touch if you know of any funding opportunities!

-In the longer term we see huge potential for farmers to photograph their test result and get more detailed recommendations back by SMS.
+In the longer term, we see huge potential for farmers to photograph their test result on their phone and get more detailed recommendations back by SMS.
 This could include information about what specific fertiliser products are currently available at the shops.
 The discrete spot display will be trivial to count and digitise, whereas colour hue from a traditional chemical test is notoriously difficult to determine using computer vision.
 Test results could also help build up a detailed map of soil health which could be very useful for government and anyone wanting to monitor and improve farm productivity.
-Lastly, there is not reason why SoilCards couldn’t work beyond Kenya, and we hope it will make an impact on farmers in other parts of the world too.
+Lastly, there is no reason why SoilCards couldn’t work beyond Kenya, and we hope it will make an impact on farmers in other parts of the world too.

 We are very grateful to our hosts and research partners at KALRO who did a fantastic job making everything run smoothly.
 There was an incredible amount of preparation leading up to the trip, and they worked with us for 8 straight days without a break.
 They were enthusiastic and hospitable and flexible when we wanted to do things differently.
 We could not have done it without them.

 We are also extremely thankful for all the time that each and every stakeholder interviewee gave to us, and for their invaluable, honest feedback.